alt1f923/flightless/README.md

 # flightless
-personal discord bot rewrite from python to rust
+discord bot written in rust that does the things that i want it to what are they? i dunno